Charisma.com: This Japanese Electro-rap Duo Will Make Your Life Better

 Do you think most Japanese women spend too much time thinking about fashion?

 Itsuka: They don’t even think about it at all.
-They just copy whatever clothes their favorite celebrity wears.
+They just copy whatever clothes their favourite celebrity wears.
 There’s no thought involved.
 If people thought more about what kind of clothes they like, there would be more variety in the shops and more cool looking people around.

 You have great videos.
 “Hate” is amazing, with Gonchi murdering all your backing dancers with an axe.
 And you shot the video for "George" in a karaoke booth.